The City Bakery: Birdbath Neighborhood Green Bakery

 In 2005, Maury Rubin designed and built an experimental 240-square-foot bakery that had no formal name, but featured the words "Build A Green Bakery" on the front window.
 The concept for the bakery was to run an environmentally-friendly food business in a big city.
 It offered only ten pastries and four drinks, priced at $2 and $1, respectively.
 The bakery was built out of sustainable building materials like wheat board - a plywood-like material made from surplus straw and wheat - a cork floor and LED lights.
 The bakery, at 223 First Avenue, was located on a newly built bike path by New York City, and bike riders were offered a 50% discount if they entered with their bike helmet.
 Due to popularity, the discount was reduced to 15%.
 Other green initiatives: the bakery used wind-power; the staff wore shirts, hats and jackets that were either vintage or made from bamboo or hemp; and food waste composting.
 The intention of not naming the bakery in the early days was to entice customers to ask questions about the design materials the bakery was built from and hopefully discuss the environmental mission of the business with staff.

 Of the bakery with no name, New York magazine wrote: "When is a bakery not a bakery?
 When it’s a political statement, an architectural pioneer, and a bit of performance art, all wrapped in one."
 After six months, the bakery was formally named Birdbath Neighborhood Green Bakery, and has since expanded to five locations in SoHo, Midtown and the Upper West Side of Manhattan.

 City Bakery Japan

 In 2013, City Bakery Osaka, a licensed operation, opened in Grand Front Plaza.
 City Bakery Osaka opened with long lines for several months, and was forced to establish a limit of two Pretzel Croissants only for each customer.
 Since then, City Bakery has opened locations in Tokyo, including Shinagawa Train Station and Tokyu Plaza in the Ginza Shopping District.
+These locations continue to operate under license.